-If you are behind on your tax returns, you should take necessary steps and get complaint ASAP by filing 2014-2016 streamlined procedure.
-You should also request an extension for 2017 to not risk being late on that return.
-Since the streamlined package requires snail-mail, you do not want to electronically file 2017 before the package has time to be processed.
-We recommend to wait 45 days after mailing your (2014-2016) SP package to file the next year (2017) return.
+If you are behind on your tax returns, you should take the necessary steps and get complaint ASAP by filing 2020–2022 streamlined procedure.
+We recommend waiting 45 days after mailing your (2020–2022) SP package to file the next year (2023) return.

 - Outside of direct IRS guidance.